manekinekko/11ty-blog-swa/README.md

 * `_includes/postlist.njk` is a Nunjucks include and is a reusable component used to display a list of all the posts. `index.njk` has an example of how to use it.

-## Deploy to Azure Static Web Apps
+## Deploy on Azure Static Web Apps

 Follow the [Quickstart](https://bit.ly/2ABy9Cb) guide for Azure Static Web Apps and use the following configuration: